-1) Gently place the eggs in one layer on the bottom of a pan or pot.
+Submerge the eggs.
+Gently place the eggs in one layer on the bottom of a wide pot or deep pan.
 Put the pan in the sink.
 Run water into the pan until the water is 1" over the eggs.
 The eggs must be completely submerged.
 Hot or cold doesn't matter.
 Hot water will boil faster (there is a silly legend that cold water will boil faster - it doesn't).
-Add 1 tablespoon to 1 quart of water (approximately, you don't have to be precise).
 Put the pan on a burner and turn it to medium high heat.

-2) Let the water come to a vigorous rolling boil.
-Put the lid on the pan once the water is boiling and move it off the warm burner.
-For hard boiled eggs, set a timer for 12 minutes for medium eggs, 15 minutes for large eggs, or 18 minutes for extra large eggs (egg size is on the box).
+Bring to a boil.
+Let the water come to a vigorous rolling boil.
+Once the water is boiling, put the lid on the pan and move it off the burner.
+For hard boiled eggs, set a timer for 12 minutes for medium eggs, 15 minutes for large eggs, or 18 minutes for extra large eggs (egg size should be on the box).
 For soft boiled eggs, set the timer for half that time.

-4) With a pen, mark the boiled eggs with a "B" so you can tell it from the raw eggs.
+Chill.
+With a pen, mark the boiled eggs with a "B" so you can tell them apart from the raw eggs.
 Now put them into the refrigerator until you're ready to use them.
 Try to use them within a week.
 If you plan to use them soon after boiling, peel them as soon as they cool because the inside shrinks a bit.

-The Norpro Egg Rite Egg Timer inexpensive little gizmo is amazing.
+The Egg Rite Egg Timer is an amazing and inexpensive little gizmo.
 It really works.
 You just put this heat sensitive plastic egg in the boiling water with the real eggs, and it changes color at the same rate as the eggs.
 It's easy to read the scale and get perfect soft, medium, or hard boiled eggs every time, no matter what altitude you are at or how many eggs in the bath.
 Click here to order.

-Yes, you can smoke an egg, and, although not a lot of smoke penetrates the shell, enough does to darken the egg and give it a subtle flavor.
-Just put a raw egg on you smoker at 225F for about 2 hours.
+Yes, you can smoke an egg, and although not a lot of smoke penetrates the shell, enough does to darken the egg and give it a subtle smoke flavor.
+Just put a raw egg on your smoker at 225°F for about 2 hours.
 Take it off and rinse it, let it cool for about an hour, and peel.